-- The committee must consist of at least three University of Pittsburgh faculty members. - At least one committee member must be non-adjunct faculty on the core faculty list of the Human Genetics Department. - Half or more of the members must be on the core faculty list of at least one Pitt Public Health department.
+- The committee must consist of at least three University of Pittsburgh faculty members. - The committee chair must on the core faculty list of the Human Genetics Department. - Half or more of the members must be on the core faculty list of at least one Pitt Public Health department.
 Adjunct faculty are included on the core faculty list for the Department of Human Genetics; however, there is a limit of one adjunct faculty member per committee - One of the Pitt faculty members of the committee must not be on the core list of the Human Genetics Department.

-Note that if the M.S. student plans to apply to transfer into the Ph.D. program, then the Human Genetics Department strongly recommends that the Comprehensive Examination and M.S.
+\Note that if the M.S. student plans to apply to transfer into the Ph.D. program, then the Human Genetics Department strongly recommends that the Comprehensive Examination and M.S.
 Thesis Committees be chosen so they satisfy equivalent Ph.D. committee composition requirements.
 In this case, both the M.S.
 Comprehensive examination and the Ph.D.
 Qualifying examination will be taken on the same day.